Effective hand washing is vitally important for your health and to help you protect those around you by preventing the spread of bacteria and viruses.

 This must take at least 15 seconds to be effective.

 If you can't get access to hand washing facilities, you can use an alcohol-based hand sanitizer that contains at least 60% alcohol.
-Alcohol-based hand sanitizers can quickly reduce the number of microbes on hands in some situations, but sanitizers do not eliminate all types of germs.
+Alcohol-based hand sanitizers can quickly reduce the number of some microbes on hands in some situations, but sanitizers are not very effective and do not eliminate all types of germs.

 Hand sanitizers are not effective when hands are visibly dirty or greasy.